 Dubbed "Jack Kerouac for the Internet Age" by USA Today, Potts has reported from more than 60 countries for the likes of National Geographic Traveler, The New York Times Magazine and Slate.
-Although he has a farmhouse in rural Kansas, his adventures have taken him across six continents, and include piloting a fishing boat 900 miles down the Laotian Mekong, traversing Israel on foot, bicycling across Burma, and driving a Land Rover from Sunnyvale, Calif., to Ushuaia, Argentina.
+Although he has held Nov.
+8-9 at Portland a farmhouse in rural Kansas, his adventures have taken him across six continents, and include piloting a fishing boat 900 miles down the Laotian Mekong, traversing Israel on foot, bicycling across Burma, and driving a Land Rover from Sunnyvale, Calif., to Ushuaia, Argentina.
 The award-winning author of Vagabonding (Random House, 2003), Potts' newest book is Marco Polo Didn't Go There: Stories and Revelations From One Decade as a Postmodern Travel Writer.